JBildstein/Cudio/README.md

 }
 ```
 The `ICommandBus` and `IQueryBus` are part of Cudio and would typically be registered with a DI framework.
+For more infos on busses, check out the [Command and Query Bus documentation](Docs/Bus.md).

 **Read optimized table builder**